128technology/docs/docs/cc_fips_intro_installation.md

 The installation process is the only way to achieve compliant software.
 The upgrade process may only be used for subsequent updates after the initial installation of the SSR 6.2.3-14R2 software.
 :::

-Access to the SSR Software packages available for download from our software repositories is allowed using the username and token provided to you.
+Access to the SSR Software packages available for download from our software repositories is authenticated using the username and token provided to you.

 ## Installation Process Overview